 Besides a power reserve indicator at 12 o’clock, the movement also features a somewhat awkward-looking small seconds sub-dial that also doubles as a simple date display.

-Although looking clearly overloaded, the double-duty design frees some dial real estate and also counterbalances the art deco-styled power reserve display.
+Although looking overloaded, the double-duty design frees some dial real estate and also counterbalances the art deco-styled power reserve display.

 While the original Chopard L.U.C.
 Quattro was introduced in a modest case only 38 millimeters in diameter, the Quattro Mark 2 is presented in a somewhat cheeky 43 mm body.